zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

   RRset.
 * [ERROR] message if CDNSKEY RRset is signed but not by a key in DNSKEY RRset.
-* [WARNING] message if CDS RRset is signed by a key in the DNSKEY RRset but not with one that has signed the DNSKEY RRset.
-* [WARNING] message if CDNSKEY RRset is signed by a key in the DNSKEY RRset but not with one that has signed the DNSKEY RRset.
 * [INFO] message if CDS RRset have a "delete" CDS record as a single record.
 * [INFO] message if CDNSKEY RRset have a "delete" CDNSKEY record as a